Labour disputes in China mainly show the following characteristics:

 - Regarding the handling of labour dispute cases, the relevant provisions of local regulations, normative documents and the judging standards of local labour arbitration and courts vary.

 The substantive legal basis for resolving labour disputes includes:

-- laws (including the Labour Law, the Labour Contract Law, the Trade Union Law, the Law on Mediation and Arbitration of Labour Disputes, the Social Security Law, the Employment Promotion Law, the Law on Prevention and Control of Occupational Disease and the Work Safety Law);
+- laws (including the Labour Law, the Employment Contract Law, the Trade Union Law, the Law on Mediation and Arbitration of Labour Disputes, the Social Insurance Law, the Employment Promotion Law, the Law on Prevention and Control of Occupational Disease and the Work Safety Law);

-- the relevant judicial interpretation of the Supreme People's Court on labour law;
+- the relevant judicial interpretation of the Supreme People's Court on employment law;

 - administrative regulations;